corsairmarks/more_standard_districts/mod/README.md

     * All colony automation overwritten by this mod now prioritizes the Posthumous Employment Center over Robot Assembly Plants
     * Use the new `script_values` feature to dynamically weight the bureau (unity) colony type based on how many unity jobs, buildings, and districts are present
     * Add compatibility for Gigastructural Engineering: districts from this mod are prohibited on gigastructures, habitat-specific districts from this mod are allowed on Interstellar habitats and Gas Giant Habitats
+* 3.1.0 Allow an uncapped amount of Research Labs to be built
+    * Previous "per researcher" bonus from Research Labs is now part of a new building series (Planetary Archives)
+    * All research-related automation plans are now overwritten to account for this new building

 ## Source Code